 San Francisco is our home city—full of rolling hills, roller disco, sourdough rolls—and let’s just say we’re pretty happy here.
-This year, Zendesk Relate comes home to roost at the top of Nob Hill, one of the most scenic spots in the city.
-Of course, there’s plenty to see around the historic Fairmont, so if you’re just in town for a few days and can’t bear to tear yourself away from the big event, you won’t be disappointed.
+This year, Showcase San Francisco comes home to The Masonic.
+Of course, there’s plenty to see around the historic music venue, so if you’re just in town for a few days and can’t bear to tear yourself away from the big event, you won’t be disappointed.
 (Check out the end of this article for some recommendations.)

 San Francisco is full of rewarding surprises if you do venture farther afield.
 Believe me: it was tough to keep this list short.
 Look for design-focused stores, fresh California fare, live music, and laid-back vibes.